scylladb/scylladb/HACKING.md

 When a compilation is in progress, the status of jobs on all remote machines can be visualized in the terminal with `distccmon-text` or graphically as a GTK application with `distccmon-gnome`.

 One thing to keep in mind is that linking object files happens on the coordinating machine, which can be a bottleneck.
-See the next section speeding up this process.
+See the next sections speeding up this process.

 ### Using the `gold` linker